Skip to content

 What is soft mobility?

-Behind this is a concept of politics with regard to the traffic turnaround.
-Inner cities in particular are to become far more sustainable, environmentally friendly and socially acceptable. after all, the accident rate will also be significantly reduced.
-Environmentally friendly forms of transportation are to be promoted as part of soft mobility.
-So the use of public transportation, sharing concepts, the Cycling and, of course, walking.
+Behind this is a political concept regarding the traffic turnaround.
+The aim is to make city centers in particular far more sustainable, environmentally friendly and socially acceptable, as the accident rate will also be significantly reduced.
+The aim of soft mobility is to promote environmentally friendly forms of transportation.
+In other words, the use of public transportation, sharing concepts, the Cycling and of course walking.

-Tip: Please also have a look at the article about the E-scooter sustainability an.
-In it, you'll learn how to use them in the most environmentally friendly and healthy way possible.
+Tip: Take a look at the article about the E-scooter sustainability on.
+It will show you how to use them in the most environmentally friendly and healthy way possible.

 Soft mobility - advantages & disadvantages